Darthsae/Darthsae/CODE_STYLE.md

 Avoid having lines that go off the screen; this is generally around 120 characters.

 ### Blocks
-Keep opening brackets and braces inline; this is to keep vertical space more compact, and avoid using implicit if statement bodies.
+Keep opening brackets and braces inline; this is to keep vertical space more compact.
+Always have explicit flow control bodies.

 ### Functions
 Avoid single-use functions that are only used in one or two places; if they can be inlined, then do so.